Windows 11 installation: Everything you need to know

 You can install Windows 11 in several ways, including using an in-place upgrade, clean install, and on unsupported hardware.

-You can install Windows 11 on your computer in two different ways.
-You can perform an in-place upgrade or a clean installation, and whatever approach you use will have different benefits.
+UPDATED 12/19/2024: You can install Windows 11 on your computer in two different ways, including performing an in-place upgrade or a clean installation, and each approach has different benefits.

-The in-place upgrade will install the new version of Windows preserving your files, settings, and apps (in most cases), and the process will be faster.
-On the other hand, a clean installation will give you a more stable setup, but you will need to restore your files from backup, reconfigure your settings, and reinstall your apps, which will take more time.
+The in-place upgrade will install the new version of Windows, preserving your files, settings, and apps (in most cases), and the process will be faster.
+On the other hand, a clean installation will give you a more stable setup, but since this process erases the hard drive, you will have to restore your files from the backup, reconfigure your settings, and reinstall your apps, which will take more time.

 Also, if you have a computer that doesn’t meet the minimum system requirements, it’s still possible to install Windows 11 through the upgrade or clean installation process, but the setup will be in an unsupported state.

-In this guide, you will learn the different ways you can install Windows 11 on your device.
+In this guide, you will find the information you need on how to choose and install Windows 11.

 Windows 11 in-place upgrade

-The in-place upgrade refers to the process to upgrade the current installation to Windows 11.
+The in-place upgrade refers to the process of upgrading the current installation to Windows 11 (or Windows 10).
 When using this process, the new version of Windows will install, preserving your files, apps, and most of your settings.

 Windows 11 Installation Assistant